RadostW/glm-mda-diffusion/README.md

 # glm_mda_diffusion

-## or *Globule-Linker-Model, Minimmum-Dissipation-Approximation diffusion coefficient calculator*
+## or *Globule-Linker-Model, Minimum-Dissipation-Approximation diffusion coefficient calculator*

 ![Banner](sequence_and_shape_banner.png)

-Minimum dissipation approximation is a fast algorithm for the prediction of diffusive properties of intrinsically disordered proteins.
+Minimum dissipation approximation is a fast algorithm for predicting the diffusive properties of intrinsically disordered proteins.

 # Installation